muktihari/fit/README.md

 We do not aim to compete with anyone; rather, we have created this FIT SDK with the intention of providing an alternative.
 However, having a benchmark can show us how relevant we are to the world.

 Here is a benchmark for decoding and encoding [big_activity.fit](./testdata/big_activity.fit) using this FIT SDK in comparison to [github.com/tormoder/fit](https://github.com/tormoder/fit), the long-standing Go library for decoding and encoding FIT files.
-See [internal/cmd/benchfit/benchfit_test.go](./internal/cmd/benchfit/benchfit_test.go)
+See [internal/cmd/benchfit/benchfit_test.go](./internal/cmd/benchfit/benchfit_test.go).

+NOTE: The file used for benchmarking does not contain any developer data or unknown messages, as each library handles these differently.

 ```sh
 cd internal/cmd/benchfit